-Rupert J. Myers is Lecturer in Sustainable Materials Engineering at Imperial College London.
+Rupert J. Myers is Senior Lecturer in Sustainable Materials Engineering at Imperial College London.

 He has worked across various engineering/science disciplines and locations, from Australia (Uni. of Melbourne), to the United States (UC Berkeley, Yale, MIT), and to Europe (EMPA, Uni. of Edinburgh, ICL).

 Outstanding prospective PhD students and postdocs that are passionate about sustainability, science/engineering, and materials are encouraged to get in touch by email with their CV attached.
-Multiple PhD projects are currently available, on topics such as:
+PhD projects are continually available, on topics shown here and listed below: